Security and IT glossary

 A system that audits traffic on a network to detect malicious activity

-Null Session
+Null session

 Connecting to a network anonymously (without credentials) to inspect resources, possibly to gather data for malicious purposes